fanuelal/fanuelal/README.md

 - 👋 Hi, I’m @fanuelal
 - 👀 I’m interested in Coding and also problem solving
-- 🌱 I’m currently learning ALX SE PROGRAM
+- 🌱 I’m currently 🧑‍🎓Graduated ALX and Holberton SE PROGRAM
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me fanuelalmawstop@gmail.com